Can Learning Disabilities Be Improved?

-Special Note to the parents of an LD Child:
+Special Note to the parents of Children with Learning Disabilities:

 If you have been told that your child has weak “executive function” skills that are contributing to his or her learning difficulties, you may not understand the importance of improving those skills.
 Improving executive function can dramatically increase outcomes for learning, improvements in behavior, and overall happiness.
 In addition to executive dysfunction, Dr. Trish Leigh at Leigh Brain & Spine helps kids with a variety of learning disabilities including those that include reading, writing, math, language, communication, auditory and visual processing, and more.

 Each area of the brain has been mapped out by scientists and their functions discovered.
 For a particular learning disability the part of the brain that controls that skill can be dysregulated.

 Dr. Trish will perform a specialized brain-based assessment to determine how each area in the brain is performing and if there is a dysfunction that could be causing the learning challenge.
 After proper assessment the correct course of treatment can be recommended.